-A bigger problem was that the floor was buckling in some spots, probably because of the way it was installed.
+The real problem with the old flooring was buckling in some spots, probably because of the way it was installed.

 That buckling was one of the reasons we felt the wide plank flooring made of plywood would be perfect for this space.

-The wide plank flooring has spacing around each board, removing the possibility of the new floor buckling.
+The wide plank flooring has spacing around each board, that spacing would prevent the new floor buckling.

 How Much Plywood Do You Need

 The measurements don’t need to be super precise.
 Rounding up the measurements and adding an extra plywood sheet to the total should give you enough wiggle room.